CanadaOfficial Name: Canada

 Local Laws & Special Circumstances

-Canadian law prohibits the unlawful importation or trafficking of controlled substances and narcotics.
+Controlled Substances: Canadian law prohibits the importation or trafficking of controlled substances and narcotics, including those which may be legal to possess under the law of certain states.
 Smugglers risk substantial fines, a permanent bar from Canada, and imprisonment.

 Importation of Firearms: Firearms are more strictly controlled in Canada than in the United States.
 Violation of firearms restrictions may result in prosecution and imprisonment.